Emergency Department and Inpatient Pathway for Evaluation of Infants with a Brief, Resolved, Unexplained Event (BRUE)

 • Continuous pulse ox and cardiac monitoring

-• Feeding evaluation, if BRUE events occur during a feed or if there are concerns for oral feeding skills or safety
+• Feeding evaluation, if BRUE events occur during feed or if there are concerns for oral feeding skills or safety

 • Consider targeted interventions based on history